Head and Neck Cancer

 Supraglottis

-Small tumours will undergo surgical resection using transoral laser microsurgery with bilateral neck dissection or primary radiotherapy +/- adjuvant chemotherapy
+Small tumours can undergo surgical resection using transoral laser microsurgery with bilateral neck dissection or primary radiotherapy +/- adjuvant chemotherapy.

-Larger tumours will undergo laryngectomy with post-operative radiotherapy +/- adjuvant chemotherapy or primary radiotherapy +/- adjuvant chemotherapy
+Advanced tumours can undergo laryngectomy with post-operative radiotherapy +/- adjuvant chemotherapy or primary radiotherapy +/- adjuvant chemotherapy.

 Glottis

-Small tumours will have surgical resection using transoral laser microsurgery with bilateral neck dissection or primary radiotherapy
+Small tumours can have surgical resection using transoral laser microsurgery with bilateral neck dissection or primary radiotherapy.

-Larger tumours undergo laryngectomy with neck dissection and post-operative radiotherapy +/- adjuvant chemotherapy or primary radiotherapy +/- adjuvant chemotherapy
+Advanced tumours can undergo laryngectomy with neck dissection and post-operative radiotherapy +/- adjuvant chemotherapy or primary radiotherapy +/- adjuvant chemotherapy.

 Subglottis

-Tumours originating from subglottis are very rare but treatment principles are similar to the glottis
+Tumours originating from the subglottis are very rare but treatment principles are similar to the glottis.

 Figure 3 – Schematic demonstrating the anatomy of the neck, following laryngectomy